Fushigi Yûgi: Genbu

-Takiko Okuda (奧田 多喜子, Okuda Takiko) is the Priestess of Genbu and the heroine of Fushigi Yûgi: Genbu Kaiden.
+The Priestess of Genbu and the heroine of Fushigi Yûgi: Genbu Kaiden.
 The daughter of Einosuke Okuda, the Japanese translator of the original scripture for The Universe of the Four Gods, Takiko is a serious young girl skilled with the naginata.
 She demonstrates a strong will and good heart, but shows insecurity with her own abilities and tends to be impulsive.
 Takiko is sincere, honest, and possesses a strong sense of justice.